 Replace expensive materials with inexpensive options

 Granite or marble may be the dream, but you can use a variety of other materials to help cut down on your budget.
 High-definition quartz can replace granite and look and feel just as luxe.
 Replace old tiles with laminate flooring to get the look and feel of wood with less hassle.
+Money Crashers says, “To save money, limit the amount of tile and focus on high-impact areas like the floor.”

 Use source materials with imperfections to also help reduce the overall cost.
 Because bathroom counters are so small, that glaring imperfection could disappear with the sink basin and save you a ton.